Creating a Sales Dashboard Using Angular and Google Charts

 ]

-You'll be using the Google Charts script to create different types of charts.
-So, it's better if you define it inside an Angular service module.
+You'll be using the Google Charts script to create different charts.
+First, define it inside an Angular service module.
 This service module can be used to access Google Charts all across the Google Charts module.

-Let's start by creating a module for Google Charts.
-From the command prompt type in the following command:
+Let's start by creating a module for Google Charts from the command prompt in the following command:

 ng g module google-chart